- Le Sirenuse Miami

 The world of pasta shapes is rich and complex, nowhere more so than in and around Naples.
 This sapid, autumnal dish uses calamarata, sometimes also called calamari, ring shapes that are wider and larger than rigatoni and shorter than paccheri.
 They derive their name from their classic pairing with calamari (squid) in a seafood and tomato dish that is also known, confusingly, as calamarata.

-Here, Gennaro Russo, executive chef of Le Sirenuse’s Michelin-starred La Sponda restaurant, uses them instead in a mare e monti recipe – the Italian name for dishes in which the sea meets the mountains.
+Here, Gennaro Russo, executive chef of Le Sirenuse’s romantic La Sponda restaurant, uses them instead in a mare e monti recipe – the Italian name for dishes in which the sea meets the mountains.
 A perfect meld of autumn umami flavours, it’s one of those simple dishes that, with a little care at the serving stage, is sure to impress dinner guests.
 Good, fresh ingredients and top quality pasta (preferably from Gragnano) are the key to success.

 to serve 4